Virtual Art Academy

 Here are some wikipedia links to different types of media you can use:

 I suggest oil paints as they are the most forgiving.
-You can easily scrape of parts of the painting that are not working and start again.
-With the availablity of water-soluble oils these days, you do not have to worry about solvents or cleaning up.
+You can easily scrape off parts of the painting that are not working and start again.
+With the availability of water-soluble oils these days, you do not have to worry about solvents or cleaning up.
 You simply thin them with water, and clean up afterwards with soap and water.
 Here is some more information on water soluble or mixable oils if you are interested in learning more about them.

 Conclusion

-P.S.
 You can get a high level overview of the Virtual Art Academy online painting classes here.

 2 comments